Microsoft Silverlight

-Microsoft Silverlight is a discontinued application framework designed for writing and running rich web applications, similar to Adobe's runtime, Adobe Flash.
-A plugin for Silverlight is still available for a very small number of browsers.
+Microsoft Silverlight is a discontinued application framework designed for writing and running rich internet applications, similar to Adobe's runtime, Adobe Flash.
 While early versions of Silverlight focused on streaming media, later versions supported multimedia, graphics, and animation, and gave support to developers for CLI languages and development tools.
 Silverlight was one of the two application development platforms for Windows Phone, but web pages using Silverlight did not run on the Windows Phone or Windows Mobile versions of Internet Explorer, as there was no Silverlight plugin for Internet Explorer on those platforms.

 Microsoft terminated support for Silverlight on Internet Explorer 11 (the last remaining web browser still supporting Silverlight) on October 12, 2021.
-It is supported on Windows 8.1 and later and Windows Server 2012 and later, and e.g. Windows Embedded POSReady 7 and Windows Thin PC, while e.g. Windows 7 and earlier do not get security updates.

 History

 Introduction

-From the initial launch in 2007, reviewers compared the product to (since then discontinued) Adobe's Flash.
+From the initial launch in 2007, reviewers compared the product to (since discontinued) Adobe's Flash.

 Adoption

 According to statowl.com, Microsoft Silverlight had a penetration of 64.2% in May 2011.
-Usage on July 2010 was 53.6%, whereas As of May 2011 market leader Adobe Flash was installed on 95.3% of browsers, and Java was supported on 76.5% of browsers.
+Usage in July 2010 was 53.6%, whereas As of May 2011 market leader Adobe Flash was installed on 95.3% of browsers, and Java was supported on 76.5% of browsers.
 Support of these plugins is not mutually exclusive; one system can support all three.

 Silverlight was used to provide video streaming for the NBC coverage of the 2008 Summer Olympics in Beijing, the 2010 Winter Olympics in Vancouver, and the 2008 conventions for both major United States political parties.
-Silverlight was also used by Amazon Video and Netflix for their instant video streaming services, but Netflix said in its Tech Blog in 2013 that, since Microsoft had announced Silverlight's end-of-life, they would be moving to HTML5 video.
+Silverlight was also used by Amazon Video and Netflix for their instant video streaming services, but Netflix said in its Tech Blog in 2013 that, since Microsoft had announced Silverlight's end-of-life, they would be moving to HTML video.
+Despite this, Netflix continued to support Silverlight playback for browsers that did not support HTML 5 until September 13, 2023.

 Demise

 Industry observers announced the death of Silverlight as early as 2011.
-Internally, even proponents of the technology thought Extensible Application Markup Language as a concept was a bad idea from the start.
+In 2012, Microsoft deprecated Silverlight for HTML5 in Windows 8, but until 2015 it was not clear what Microsoft's official position was on Silverlight's future.
+In July 2015, a Microsoft blog post clarified that, "… we encourage companies that are using Silverlight for media to begin the transition to DASH/MSE/CENC/EME based designs".

-In 2012, Microsoft deprecated Silverlight for HTML5 in Windows 8, but as of the beginning of 2015, it was not clear what Microsoft's official position was on Silverlight's future.
-In July 2015, a Microsoft blog post clarified that, "... we encourage companies that are using Silverlight for media to begin the transition to DASH/MSE/CENC/EME based designs".
 Microsoft planned to terminate Silverlight support on October 12, 2021.
 Support for IE7–8 was removed between 2014 and 2016, depending on the OS.
 Support for IE9 and IE10 has also ended "or though [sic] the support lifecycle of the underlying browsers, whichever is shorter."
-There is no Silverlight plugin available for Microsoft Edge.
+There is no Silverlight plugin available for Microsoft Edge [Legacy] or newer.
 It has not been supported by Google Chrome since September 2015 or by Firefox since March 2017.